TwoRingSoft/tworingsoft.com/blog/_posts/2018-11-19-swift-async-operations-at-your-command.md

 > There are a huge amount of apps out there that have zero Swift in them.
 We didn't want to force those apps to include the Swift runtime libs.
 This is a trade-off, and it's one that we hope will become less and less necessary over time.

 While I translated the async operations into Swift for Pippin, I wanted to keep the test and demo sources I had originally written in ObjC.
-This has the dual benefit of saving time rewriting that part, but more importantly it exercises usage of a now Swift API back in ObjC land.
+This has the dual benefit of saving time rewriting that part, but more importantly it exercises usage of a now-Swift API back in ObjC land.

 One component of the tests and demo is a set of `AsyncOperation` subclasses.
 However, [ObjC classes cannot inherit from Swift classes](https://developer.apple.com/documentation/swift/migrating_your_objective-c_code_to_swift#//apple_ref/doc/uid/TP40014216-CH12-XID_67)!
-There's no way around this one, I had to rewrite `TestAsyncOperation` and the demo subclasses in Swift.
+There's no way around this one: I had to rewrite `TestAsyncOperation` and the demo subclasses in Swift.

 ### Swift-to-ObjC